pmemhackathon/2021-04-21/examples/M/README.txt

 build.sh   -- rules for building this example run.sh     -- one way to run this example to illustrate what it does

-To build this example run: build.sh
+To build this example run: ./build.sh
 To run it and see what it illustrates run: ./run.sh